aspirecsl-labs/aws-cli/README.md

 - `--key-name` specifies the SSH key pair name to use for this instance
 - `--security-group-ids` specifes the security group ids to use for this instance
 - `--image-id` specifies the machine image id to use for this instance _(obtained via `aws ec2 describe-images` command)_

+**aws ec2 describe-instance-status**
+- describes the status of an EC2 instance
+- `--instance-ids` specifies the ids of the instances being queried
+- _--query_ can be used to select values from the output